vmware-samples/vmware-architecture-migration-tool/wiki/QuickStartGuide.md

 ![Verify state of VMs](./images/VAMT-MigrateVMs_6.jpg)

 # Rollback
-VMs can be rolled back from the migrated cluster at any point in time after a migration operation is complete.
+VMs can be rolled back to the original cluster at any point after a migration operation is complete.
 Rollback basically can be thought of as a reverse migration, going from the target cluster that the VM was migrated to back to the original cluster it started in.

 Once a migration has been completed, there is information stored in the custom attributes along with a snapshot that was taken for that VM:
 ![Rollback snapshot](./images/VAMT-RollbackVMs_1.jpg)